Great Britain at the National Theatre

 A slightly slow-starting Act One can be forgiven with the smashingly punchy Act Two.
 Scandalous, yet vitally relevant theatre, Hytner ensures this shocking discussion is brought to the forefront on a National Theatre stage, and that it’s okay to poke fun at the criminals but not forget the seriousness of their actions – the devastation to the lives they publicise and then leave behind.

-Great Britain is on at the National Theatre from 30th June until 23rd August 2014, for further information or to book visit here.
+Great Britain is at the National Theatre from 30th June until 23rd August 2014.
+For further information or to book visit the theatre’s website here.